 VeterinaryPartner.com has a wealth of reliable veterinary medical information for pet owners.
 While the site design is busy and dated, the search function makes it easy to find articles about specific topics.

-Coming soon, the Cornell Canine Health Center web site is being developed to offer similar resources to help care for dogs.
+Cornell’s Canine Health Center web site offers similar resources to help care for dogs.